 In the light of recent events, it is only appropriate to give you some behind the scenes information regarding how are things going with the website and my ongoing business.
 Lately, it’s been going as good as it can.
 That’s pretty much why I had to move to a new domain in the first place.
 The old one was becoming way too laggy and could not withstand so many visitors at once.
 Now, the new one has much more bandwidth and is much faster (at least it is at the moment… I don’t know how will things unfold when I place the entire service/products database on it), which will hopefully result in a much more fluent user experience.
 Now that we got that out of the way, let’s see what sort of additions am I able to provide you with in the near future.

 Yup, you read that correctly.
-From now on, Gaither Graphix is able to offer you high-quality skins for gamepads, drones with camera and even guitars.
+From now on, Gaither Graphix is able to offer you high-quality skins for gamepads, cheap brushless drones and even guitars.
 We will be doing all 3 of these objects in 2 different ways.
 One of them represents the classical adhesive decals/strips that you get with your mail.
 It’s the typical vinyl package that you guys are probably already used to.
 In addition to the old designs, I have already prepared a couple of new ones.
 They will be featured in the news section of this website as soon as I am done with importing, reformatting and uploading them to my new database.
 Until then, you will only get to choose from the old ones.
 Now that’s only for the first method.
 The second one represents a brand new skin applying technique (you can read more about it down below or in the news section of this website) that allows me to make you unique skins for various 3D objects.
 It is called hydrographic dipping and it’s a fairly new method of applying designs on various types of 3D materials (viable materials are as follows: wood, glass, metal, plastic, and many more… If you are unsure whether or not we can hydro dip your item, feel free to contact us via the form provided on the Contact Me page).
 Now keep in mind that, in order for me to hydro coat your desired object, you will have to send it to me via mail.
 It’s a bit risky, I know, but considering that I am in this business for more than 2 years, I doubt I’ll get anything from scamming you.
 In other words, you do not have to worry about anything like that since all of your purchases are covered by PayPal’s guarantee.
 If you’re still worried about your precious items, then I have another awesome solution for you – do not send them for hydro coating in the first place.
 Simply order a regular skin or a decal and you are good to go.

 Now that we are done with that, I would also like to give you some insight about the new techniques that I am going to be using in the near future.
 I have already briefly mentioned the first of them – hydrographic dipping.
 It basically relies on a special mixture of water and dye which results in awesome skinning capabilities.
 If you are interested in seeing this awesome method in action, then feel free to take a closer look at the video posted down below: